AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

 While the :ada:`with` clause indicates a dependency, you can see in the example above that you still need to prefix the referencing of entities from the Week package by the name of the package.
-(If we had included a "use Week" clause, then such a prefix would not have been necessary.)
+(If we had included a :ada:`use Week` clause, then such a prefix would not have been necessary.)

 Accessing entities from a package uses the dot notation, :ada:`A.B`, which is the same notation as the one used to access record fields.

-A :ada:`with` clause can *only* appear in the prelude of a compilation unit (i.e., before the reserved word, such as ``procedure``, that marks the beginning of the unit).
+A :ada:`with` clause can *only* appear in the prelude of a compilation unit (i.e., before the reserved word, such as :ada:`procedure`, that marks the beginning of the unit).
 It is not allowed anywhere else.
 This rule is only needed for methodological reasons: the person reading your code should be able to see immediately which units the code depends on.